-Fire suppression systems, smoke detectors, and sprinkler systems are all types of fire protection systems that help with fire detection and protecting building occupants and equipment.
+Fire suppression systems, smoke detectors, and sprinkler systems are the types of fire protection systems.
+These systems help with fire detection and protecting building occupants and equipment.

 How does a Fire Protection System Functions?

 Systems work in different ways, but all have a common goal to detect a fire and protect the building, its occupants, and valuables.
 A common fire protection system is a smoke detector and a sprinkler.